RexxLA/rexx-repository/ARB/standards/work-in-progress/document/readme.md

 # How the standard is produced

 The initial text is taken from the last known draft of the Extended Standard, which was a work in progress that was never completed.
-The reasons for this are not important for this readme.md
+The reasons for this are not important for this readme.md.
+Do note that the current standard is also very much a work in progress and even simple things like formatting are not done yet.

 # Goals